Epilepsy & Seizures

 The disease usually begins in late childhood or early adulthood with increasing night blindness due to degeneration of the retina (retinitis pigmentosa).
 If the disease progresses, other symptoms may include:

 Some individuals will have shortened bones in their fingers or toes, or a visibly shortened fourth toe.
 Although the disease usually appears in early childhood, some people will not develop symptoms until their 40s or 50s.

-ARD is the most treatable of the leukodystrophies because phytanic acid is not produced by the body, but is only found in foods.
+ARD is treatable because phytanic acid is not produced by the body but is only found in foods.
 With treatment, muscle weakness, numbness, and dry and scaly skin generally disappear.
-However, vision and hearing problems may persist and the sense of smell may not return.
-Untreated, ARD can lead to death caused by heartbeat abnormalities.
+However, vision and hearing problems may persist, and the sense of smell may not return.
+Untreated, ARD can lead to sudden death caused by heartbeat abnormalities.